 This example command recursively copies data from a local directory to a blob container.
-A fictitious SAS token is appended to the end of the of the container URL.
+A fictitious SAS token is appended to the end of the container URL.

 To learn more about SAS tokens and how to obtain one, see Using shared access signatures (SAS).

-After you've authenticated your identity or obtained a SAS token, you can begin transferring files.
+After you've authorized your identity or obtained a SAS token, you can begin transferring data.

 To find example commands, see any of these articles.